7 Best Affordable Pet Insurance Companies of 2026

 Pet Assure: Best Alternative to Traditional Pet Insurance

-Pet Assure as a different approach to helping you pay for your pet's healthcare.
+Pet Assure has a different approach to helping you pay for your pet's healthcare.
 Rather than working like traditional insurance, Pet Assure is a discount plan.

 The advantage of Pet Assure's approach is that you can't be denied a discount for any medical services rendered at a vet's office or clinic.
 Even wellness visits are included.

-There are no waiting periods, no claim forms, deductibles, maximum coverage limits, or medical-related procedures and services that are excluded from being discounted.
+There are no waiting periods, claim forms, deductibles, maximum coverage limits, or medical-related procedures and services excluded from being discounted.

-You simply show your PetAssure card at the vet's office to get a 25% discount across the board.
+You show your PetAssure card at the vet's office fora 25% discount.

-The most important feature is that if your pet has a pre-existing condition, it isn't an issue.
-No services or treatment rendered at the vet's office will be excluded for a discount based on your pet's condition which may have been previously diagnosed.
+The most important feature is that it isn't an issue if your pet has a pre-existing condition.
+No services or treatment rendered at the vet's office will be excluded from a discount based on your pet's condition, which may have been previously diagnosed.

 Not only is it a very straightforward plan, but it costs less than $10 a month!

-There are three crucial details, however, to keep in mind.
-No grooming services, lab work sent out of the office, or food and medications are covered.
+However, three crucial details should be kept in mind.
+Grooming services, lab work sent out of the office, and food and medications are not covered.

 Second, and most importantly, PetAssure can only be offered as a benefit through your employer.
-So, you can't just enroll yourself directly, but you need to involve your employer.
+So, you can't enroll yourself directly; you need to involve your employer.

 The good news is that it's easy for both to enroll online.